starship/starship/docs/de-DE/config/README.md

 ## Nix-Shell

 The `nix_shell` module shows the [nix-shell](https://nixos.org/guides/nix-pills/developing-with-nix-shell.html) environment.
-Das Modul wird angezeigt, wenn es sich in einer nix-Shell-Umgebung befindet.
+The module will be shown when inside a nix-shell environment.

 ### Optionen